borntofrappe/game-development/03 Match Three/Prep/Swap 1/README.md

   end
 end
 ```

-Remember to reset the opacity once you alter it with `setColor`.

 In this manner a tile is highlighted, but never returns to its default status.
 To this end, include a conditional in the function checking a key press.